- Download our Moving to Dublin Guide (PDF)

 Dublin City is split in two by the River Liffey and bordered on the east by the Irish Sea.
-An old city founded centuries ago, Dublin has expanded gradually and is comprised of many narrow alleys as well as broad streets.
+An old city founded centuries ago, Dublin has expanded gradually and comprises many narrow alleys as well as broad streets.

-The recent economic boom is visible in Dublin’s public transport system.
-With the migration of many multinational corporations, and the consequent influx of expats to the city, Dublin's transport infrastructure has improved markedly, and getting around in the city has never been easier.
-Indeed, it is no longer necessary to own a car here.
+In recent years, Dublin's transport infrastructure has improved markedly, and getting around in the city has never been easier.
+Indeed, it is no longer necessary to own a car here, although having one can be useful for families or those looking to explore the city and surrounds.

 Public transport in Dublin

 Dublin’s transport network includes buses, light rail (Luas) and surface rail (DART).
 It is cheaper and faster to take public transport than to drive or take a taxi in rush hour.
 Like most public transport, there are crowds at peak times, but services are clean, frequent and punctual.

 It is possible to purchase tickets online, via an app, from the driver or from station terminals for trains, buses and trams.
 Tickets are generally available with single-, return- and multi-journey options.
 Different routes start and end at different times, so expats should research routes carefully.

 The Leap Card is Dublin’s integrated ticketing system.
 Although there is no problem buying tickets on the bus or at the station, this is the best option for expats who commute frequently and are looking to save money.

 Cards can be bought and topped up at stations, newsagents or online.
 Leap Cards can be used on Dublin buses, the Luas, Commuter Rail and the DART.

 The Dublin Bus Service provides the iconic yellow and blue double-deckers that can be seen all over County Dublin.
 Most of these are wheelchair accessible.
-Multiple- and single-journey tickets can be bought from the driver.
+Tickets can be bought from the driver.
 Designated lanes for buses mean that commuters often beat the traffic.

 The DART (Dublin Area Rapid Transit) is a surface rail service with trains arriving every 15 minutes.